 You can also use the PPPoE pass-through to test a PPPoE connection.
 If the router cannot establish a PPPoE connection with the ISP server for some reason, you can enable the PPPoE pass-through mechanism and try to set a connection from a computer.

 The PPPoE pass-through mechanism only applies when you need to establish a PPPoE connection from the host.
 This mechanism has nothing to do with the PPPoE client of the router itself.

 You can enable PPPoE pass-through in the web interface on the 'Home segment' page.
 Enable this option, and in the 'For connection' field, specify the interface or connection where the external PPPoE server is.

-An example of creating a PPPoE connection on a computer with Windows 10
+An example of creating a PPPoE connection on a Windows 10 computer